 Further upstream in Rockefeller State Park Preserve are several more rustic bridges.

 A word about the depiction of the bridge on film.
 While Walt Disney and Tim Burton dressed up their versions of Sleepy Hollow with covered bridges, there is no evidence in either Irving’s story or historical records that Sleepy Hollow’s bridge ever had a roof.
-Covered bridges were used further up the Hudson Valley, always to span rivers much broader and deeper than our little creek.
+Covered bridges were used further up the Hudson Valley, always to span rivers broader and deeper than our little creek.